 Just because a piano is shorter, does not mean the piano cannot be used for higher level play, or that the piano will last longer, or have better tuning stability.
 All higher level pianists prefer a prodigious bass and huge tone.
 A shorter piano will more than suffice for 95%+ of the piano buying public.

 A new Yamaha U1 and Kawai K300 approach and even exceed $12,000.
 A preowned Yamaha U1 under 10 years old can still fetch $8000-$9000.
-At just $5990, this Yamaha studio upright piano is a great choice for most vertical piano buyers in Tampa Bay.
+At just $4990, this studio upright piano, which is the same size as the current Yamaha B2 model, would make an excellent choice for most vertical piano buyers in Tampa Bay, Clearwater, St Pete, Palm Harbor and beyond